 September 30, 2002: Apple introduces iSync, a tool that lets Mac users synchronize their address books and calendars with their cellphones, iPods and Palm OS-compatible handheld organizers via Bluetooth.

 It represents a big leap forward in the ability of computers and mobile devices to talk with one another.
 And it hints at some of Apple’s later advances.

 iSync: The start of something big

-“iSync is the beginning of something really big,” Steve Jobs said in a press release.
+“iSync is the beginning of something really big,” Steve Jobs said in a press release announcing the iSync public beta.
 “With the push of a button, iSync synchronizes the address book and calendar on your Mac with those on your mobile phone.”

 It was, as he stated during a Paris introduction to the technology, the arrival of “Mac to mobile.”

 Today, iSync is something of a forgotten app.
 The idea of an audience applauding the ability to call contacts from your Mac using your cellphone seems as retro as the early Sony Ericsson mobile phones used in Jobs’ demo.

 In fact, iSync was an ingenious tool.
 Using an open SyncML standard, it made it possible for the first time for Macs to easily talk with Apple’s still-new iPod as well as gadgets made by third-party manufacturers.

 Sure, other proprietary apps would let you sync a specific device to your computer.
 But iSync’s wireless approach made it something everyone could do.

 In short, it made syncing painless.
 That’s something Apple is still trying to perfect today with services and features like iCloud, iTunes backup and Handoff.